jam14d/CodetoCodons/README.md

 # Code to Codons: Developing a Python Web App for DNA Mutation and Protein Synthesis

 ## Overview
-This is a web application designed to simulate the process of DNA mutation, transcription, and translation into proteins.
-This tool allows users to input a text, which is then converted into a DNA sequence, potentially mutated, transcribed into RNA, and finally translated into a protein sequence.
+This web application simulates the process of DNA mutation, transcription, and translation into proteins.
+Users can input text, which is then converted into a DNA sequence, potentially mutated, transcribed into RNA, and finally translated into a protein sequence.

+🤖 Hugging Face AI Integration with Falcon-7B
+To make learning more interactive, the app integrates Hugging Face’s Falcon-7B Large Language Model (LLM) to generate real-time explanations about biological processes such as DNA replication, RNA transcription, and protein synthesis.

 ## Features
 - **Text to DNA Conversion:** Convert input text into a simulated DNA sequence.